 What makes this series INFINITELY more problematic, though, is the gender of the experimenter.
 That’s not to say that I would be happy with it if a non-Muslim woman deigned to do the series — but seriously, what was the thought process, Hassan?
 Did it go something like this: “oh man, those women with the thing in front of their faces … niqab … huh.
 What would it be like if I put it on?
 Right?
 What do you think, AP editor?
 There aren’t any niqabis or hijabis in the media industry, nope, I think I’m the only expert to be able to adequately provide photos like this:”

 I don’t get it.

 Honest to God, I’m trying.
 I’m trying.
-The world never ceases to amaze me with the latest installment of mansplaining.
+The world never ceases to amaze me with the latest instalment of mansplaining.
 Here’s the reality, Hassan Ammar, Washington Post, and anyone else lauding this as revolutionary, amazing and fantastical: it ain’t.
-You’re doing exactly what everyone else who decides to “experiment” with hijab/niqab/Muslim clothing: slapping yourself in the face with idiocy.
+You’re doing exactly what everyone else who decides to “experiment” with hijab/niqab/Muslim clothing does: slapping yourself in the face with idiocy.